 Do we even have a shot at stopping him?
 Kid Flash thought.

 The Anti-Monitor finally attacked, channeling his own powers and turning the heroes’ life energies into themselves.
 Kid Flash, as well as the other heroes, were in immense pain.
 What’s… happening to us?
 Kid Flash thought in agony.
 What can… we do?
-Kid Flash collapsed to his knees, resting one hand against his head, the other resting beneath him.
+Kid Flash collapsed to his knees upon some solid floor that should have been impossible in this time before time, resting one hand against his head, the other resting beneath him.

 The Anti-Monitor placed himself in position, raising a pool of antimatter above him.
 He placed his hand in the center of the pool.
 Kid Flash couldn’t make out what the Anti-Monitor was saying as the pain continued to eat at him.
 Is this… what it’s like… to die? he thought.

 Without warning, the Anti-Monitor sensed opposition.
 In that second, a fragment of the pain lifted from the gathered heroes.
 “I feel a force resisting me!
 Who dares?” the monster asked aloud.

 “I dare, cruel one!
 And I will stop you!” the voice spoke.

 Kid Flash, though he was still in immense pain, looked up to the Anti-Monitor and saw that he was locked in a grip with the embodiment of God’s wrath — the Spectre.
 It was like a nightmare come true.
 It was a battle no one could win, or could they?